cordxclay/site/content/portfolio/clay_spckdrink.md

 +++
 <!--more-->

-Our signature tumblers with a thumb hold ("thumblers").
 Hand thrown on the wheel in iron rich clay, and dipped in a white glaze.
+Includes our signature tumblers with a thumb hold ("thumblers").
 Feels lovely in the hand!